Golden Entertainment: Stepping Up To The Big Leagues

 From a corporate ownership side, I found this transaction interesting.
 Blake Sartini, CEO and the largest shareholder of Golden, owned 32.6% of the shares prior to this deal.
 As part of the acquisition, Golden is issuing approximately 4m shares to Whitehall, which will own just over 15% of the company and will have a seat on Golden's board.
 It was clearly worth it to Sartini to bring on a partner like Whitehall & Goldman Sachs to support the business going forward, even though his stake dilutes down to 27.6%.
 Taking the view that a slightly smaller share of a much larger pie is a good thing for Golden shareholders.

 This deal is not without risks, though.
 As noted in ACEP's history, they have been through a tough time before when the Nevada economy struggled during the Financial Crisis of 2008/9.
-The underlying metrics do seem good for the Nevada economy which should benefit the new properties:
+The underlying metrics do seem good for the Nevada economy, which should benefit the new properties:

 Source: Company Presentation